What to do and not to do while in Prague.

 For example, the best sockets for pickpockets to pickpocket your locket pocket is tucket of Prague Castle, an exquisite panorama of statues on Charles Bridge or rather crowded Old Town Square with picturesque historical sights.
 Simply, places with lots of people.
 They dress like you, so it is very difficult also for officers to spot them.

-What is the best walking tour?
+What is the best walking tour and how to find a good guide?

 Which is the best free walking tour?
 Well, there is nothing for free in real life.
 Even you can find some tours that claim to be “free”, you will pay, eventually.
 Your “ticket” is actually a tip for the guide.
 Many of these tours are funny, of course, just sometimes the facts that are presented are not really facts.
 Many of the guides who work for free walking tours are locals, but foreign students.